 Immediacy and simplicity are why private jet clients indulge in last-minute bookings to get you on your private hosted safari or family safari.
 We can assist you with these last-minute private jet bookings and arrangements, including personal services from aircraft to ground support and specialist services for those with mobility challenges.

-A private jet may be a perfect solution if your safari booking is a last-minute holiday booking, particularly if your destination is a little off the beaten track.
+A Private Jet Charter Safaris may be a perfect solution if your African adventure is a last-minute holiday booking, particularly if your destination is a little off the beaten track.
 It’s also the quickest and easiest way to tie multiple countries into a single itinerary, like Safari Guru’s private Villa Experience, connecting Kenya, South Africa and Zimbabwe.
 Other great itineraries that connect well with private flying are Safari Guru’s Diverse Africa flying safari ideas!
 Our Predator Safari connects and combines Tanzania’s Serengeti with the newly built DumaTau Camp in Botswana and the Sabi Sands in South Africa, or our Landscapes to Seascapes itinerary, which includes Angama Mara in Kenya with Matetsi in Victoria Falls with a beautiful villa in Mozambique!

 You are assured that your flights are booked to your schedule, and mostly avoid to schedule delays of commercial airline carriers.
 We’ll transport you to and from the VIP departure and arrival terminals with your baggage loaded and offloaded quickly and efficiently as you travel privately with the utmost care for your choice of onboard services – not to forget fewer baggage restrictions which can be daunting for many multi-destination safari travellers!